All images: Shutterstock

 Gift sustainably or get crafty

 A huge problem with Valentine’s Day is the sheer amount of tat that gets bought up, cooed over for a day then promptly forgotten about and discarded.
 If you’re doing gifts try to shop for things that are consumable, like coffee or wine, or something that you know your partner will use and adore for a long time to come.
 Go for ethical brands to make sure that your gift has truly been made with love.
-If you want to go personal, why not make your partner a gift - it’s also a great way to pass the time in lockdown whilst learning a new skill!
+If you want to go personal, why not make your partner a gift.

 Buy ethical jewellery

 Going big with the gift this Valentine’s Day or maybe thinking about popping the question?
 Before setting your heart on something sparkly consider where the materials are sourced - gold, silver and other precious metals are really easy for jewellers to recycle into something new.
-You could even take in an old piece of jewellery that doesn’t get worn for it to be reworked!
-If you’re looking at buying a piece containing diamonds or gemstones make sure you look into what ethical certifications the suppliers have - it is very difficult to make sure diamonds or gemstones are conflict free, but if you want to be 100% certain you could opt for lab grown diamonds instead, such as BOTTLETOP’s new collaboration with VRAI.
+You could even take in an old piece of jewellery that doesn’t get worn for it to be reworked.
+Our BOTTLETOP necklaces and Editions bands, with their gold, rose gold or platinum finishes, are the perfect sustainable Valentine's gift.

 Don’t buy balloons